 Key Features of Group Health Insurance

-Group health insurance plans have several structured features that differentiate them from individual policies.
+Group health plans have several structured features that differentiate them from individual policies.
 These features are designed to simplify administration and reduce costs for both employers and employees.

 | Feature | Description |